impress-org/Give-Form-Countdown/readme.txt

 If you choose to close the form when your Goal is reached, you can choose either to show a simple message in your "Donation Goal" settings, or opt to show the "Duration achieved message" instead.

+= How can I test the completion message? =

+The easiest way is to manually change the date of your duration to be in the past.
+The datepicker won't let you choose a date in the past, but you can manually change it in the text field after the datepicker populates it.

 = Where can I submit Support Questions? =

 If you have purchased any of our Premium Add-ons, we can provide with your [Priority Support here](https://givewp.com/support).